aslamhus/GoogleDriveUploader/README.md

 # Google Drive Uploader

-The LogsheetReader Google Drive Uploader is a PHP class that facilitates uploading files to Google Drive using the Google Drive API.
+The Google Drive Uploader is a PHP class that facilitates uploading files to Google Drive using the Google Drive API.
 It supports both basic and resumable uploads, allowing you to efficiently upload large files in chunks.
 You

-## Dependencies
+## Google Drive API Documentation

 This class relies on the Google API PHP client library and requires a Google service account with the Google Drive API enabled.
 Please refer to the following resources for additional information and setup instructions: